Construction Project Management Services and Construction Books

 Owners should consider asking their targeted contractors how much time they’ll require to price the project.

-1. Owners should engage professionals to prepare the tender documentation.
+1. Owners should engage professionals to prepare the tender/pricing documentation and project contract.

 2. This documentation must be reviewed to ensure it is complete, accurate and unambiguous.

-3. They should ensure the scope of works and design details and information has been firmed up so there won’t be too many changes later.
+3. They should ensure the construction project scope of works and design details and project information has been firmed up so there won’t be too many changes later.

 4. They must allow sufficient time for contractors to formulate an accurate price.

 Often owners rush the tender or bidding process.
-Time and money spent delaying this process to insure construction companies have the best and complete information to price the project is often time well spent.
-This will save additional costs and delays later.
-Proper tender documentation is invaluable and can avoid many of the disputes we see on projects today.
+Time and money spent delaying this process to ensure construction companies have the best and complete information to price the construction project is often time well spent.
+This will save additional costs and delays during construction.
+Proper project pricing documentation is invaluable, and can avoid many of the disputes we see on construction projects today.

 Other useful articles by the author